atlas-engine/atlas_engine_poc/03_ProcessEngineCore/process_engine_api.contracts/README.md

-# Consumer API contracts
+# ProcessEngineAPI contracts

-This package contains the contracts of the ConsumerAPI.
-The ConsumerAPI is part of the ProcessEngine.
-The contracts are available as Typescript interfaces and .NET interfaces.
+Contains all the contracts for the public ProcessEngineAPI.